 In “test mode” the LEDs will flash red-green-blue so I can make sure all pixels are working and working at full brightness, this is VERY useful.
 The other holidays use a mixture of colors to set the mood for that occasion.

 The lights will fade into their colors in a pattern down the string.
 They will stay lit for 3 minutes, then fade down, then fade back up into a different color (sliding the pattern down one).
 It will repeat this forever.
+The code can be found here.

 *add more links